Porges/email-validate-hs/So you want to validate an email address.md

 ### [RFC5198](https://tools.ietf.org/html/rfc5198): Unicode Format for Network Interchange

-This falls into a similar category, but I think Javascript doesn't get support until ES6, and you'll be supporting IE10 forever.
+This falls into a similar category as the previous RFC, but I think Javascript doesn't get support until ES6 -- and you'll be supporting IE10 forever.

 That said, this is a huge cop-out of an RFC.
 It's basically a thunk for [UAX#15](http://unicode.org/reports/tr15/), so go read that instead.

-Anyway, what it does is tell you how to convert "é" into "é", or vice versa.
+UAX#15 defines a family of Unicode "normalization" algorithms -- in simple terms, what it does is tell you how to convert "é" into "é", or vice versa.

 Domain Names
 ===